Key Appointments

 • Colonel-in-Chief - His Royal Highness Prince Michael of Kent, GVCO, CD

-• Honorary Colonel - Joseph Ouellette
+• Honorary Colonel - Michael Robinson

-• Honorary Lieutenant-Colonel - Lauren Bradley
+• Honorary Lieutenant-Colonel - vacant

 • Deputy Commanding Officer- Major Sean Wilkins, CD

-• Pipe Major - Corporal Alex Rocheleau
+• Pipe Major - Sergeant Alex Rocheleau

 • Regimental Major - Major (Retired) Greg Childs, CD, ESM